Special Front-Matter Properties

 Although not explicitly handled by Los Angeles, some view engines (including

-Handlebars and Moe-js) use the layout
+Handlebars and Moe-js) use the layout property to specify the outer

 layout view into which the inner view should be rendered.